Shahzebdevv/tech-writing-contribution/BROKEN_GUIDE.md

 2. First Fork repo on GitHUb from the top-right side (dont forget this step is crucial!).

-1. clone it to ur lapotp by running folowing comman:
+1. clone it to your lapotp by running folowing comman:
 ```
 git clone https://github/com/username/repo-name.git
 ```